- Applicant Candidates must meet the federal eligibility criteria, described in the Ministerial Instructions.

 Community is a 40-kilometer radius centred on the Community Futures North Okanagan office located at 3105 33rd Street in Vernon BC.
-This includes the City of Vernon, District of Lake Country, District of Coldstream, City of Armstrong, Township of Spallumcheen, City of Enderby, Village of Lumby and several unincorporated areas within the North Okanagan, Columbia Shuswap, Central Okanagan and Thompson Nicola Regional Districts, excluding the census subdivision of Kelowna (City), as defined by Statistics Canada.
+This includes the City of Vernon, District of Lake Country, District of Coldstream, City of Armstrong, Township of Spallumcheen, City of Enderby, Village of Lumby and several unincorporated areas within the North Okanagan, Columbia Shuswap, Central Okanagan and Thompson Nicola Regional Districts, and land under the authority of the Okanagan Indian Band and the Splatsin First Nation.
+It is important to note that this excludes the census subdivision of Kelowna (City), as defined by Statistics Canada.

 NEW DEFINITIONS EFFECTIVE JULY 1 2021: